skompc/FreeLiberatorDx2/README.md

 # Known bugs

-1. The party doesn't seem to display right unless you go to "party" then "demons" before entering a mission.
-You only need to do this once per app launch.
-2. The results of a battle will ALWAYS softlock the game!
+1. The results of a battle will ALWAYS softlock the game!
 Simply restart the app to get around this... this does NOT apply to the tutorial battle thankfully.
-3. Any unimplemented endpoints will softlock the game.
+2. Any unimplemented endpoints will softlock the game.
 Again simply restart the app.
-4. Battles are disabled until I finish the game's campaign.
+3. Battles are disabled until I finish the game's campaign.

 # FAQ